costinm/meshauth/cmd/meshauth-cli/README.md

-Simple tool to get tokens from K8S and GKE.
+WIP: Simple tool to get tokens from K8S and GKE, debug

 By default it returns a JWT issued by K8S with audience "istio-ca", suitable to use with Istiod for debug.